 Magnesium helps you sleep better.
 The reason: It calms and relaxes the muscles.
 In most cases, muscle tension is the cause of sleep problems.
-Take colloidal magnesium one hour before falling asleep, until the sleep problems have completely disappeared.
+Take magnesium one hour before falling asleep, until the sleep problems have completely disappeared.

 Food containing magnesium